-To manufacture high quality joss sticks and cones not only must the finest ingredients be used, but also the greatest care must be taken at each stage of the process.
+To manufacture high-quality joss sticks and cones not only must the finest ingredients be used, but also the greatest care must be taken at each stage of the process.
 Much like making a cake, the ingredients must be prepared and treated properly to create the best product.

 How popular is it?

 It has always been a popular product from our wholesale range, but it has become more popular in the last ten years or so as it has started to appeal to more mainstream audiences.
-It used to only be available in small Pagan or New Age stores but now you can find it on all sorts of different shops from little gift shops right up to big department stores.
+It used to only be available in small Pagan or New Age stores but now you can find it in all sorts of different shops from little gift shops right up to big department stores.

 It has also become more popular as more fragrances have been developed.
 This, in part, is due to the production of more essential oils and better extraction processes for fragrance and raw materials.
-All our products however, are still hand rolled which makes them better quality than manufactured alternatives.
+All our products, however, are still hand-rolled which makes them better quality than manufactured alternatives.